Do You Need A Bed Frame For Your Mattress?

 What Is A Bed Frame?

-Generally speaking, a bed frame (or “bed foundation”) is anything that supports your mattress.
-Just like all other sleepytime accessories, they come in all shapes, sizes, and materials – it’s all down to your personal preference.
+Generally speaking, a bed frame or bed foundation is anything that supports your mattress.
+Just like all other sleepy time accessories, they come in all shapes, sizes, and materials – it’s all down to your personal preference.
+You can learn more about the different types of bed frames in our comprehensive guide, each with different designs, features, and construction.

 Does Your Mattress Need A Bed Frame?

-Now you know all about bed frames and the different types they come in, but the question remains: is it a requirement?
-The short answer is that it’s not necessary, but the benefits vastly outweigh the cost of having one.
+Now you know all about bed frames and the different types they come in, but the question remains: Is it a requirement?
+The short answer is that a bed frame is not necessary, but the benefits vastly outweigh the cost-saving of not having one.

 You’ll probably be able to get a perfectly pleasant night sleeping on a regular mattress without a bed frame or box spring, but there are a few reasons why you might want to get one anyway.

-The best decisions are well-informed, so reading up on the benefits of having a bed frame is integral to your purchasing process.
+The best decisions are well-informed ones, so reading up on the benefits of having a bed frame is integral to your purchasing process.
 Here are some of the most commonly cited benefits of having a bed frame.

 Mold Prevention